SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 ![](Case_Study_2_files/figure-html/barchart5B-1.png)<!-- -->

-##### 5.c.1 Presented below is a bar chart displaying the top 15 nations in average procrastination scores using the measure of the AIP score.
+##### 5.c.1 Presented below is a bar chart displaying the top 15 nations in average procrastination scores using the measure of the Adult Inventory of Procrastination (AIP) score.
 Those regions are not recognized as sovereign nations will have NA values as their HDI score and HDI category.

 ```r